-Mebane and Sekhon (2002) provide a test of the balancing hypothesis in midterm elections.
-Like Born (1990), they also allow for three choices in their econometric model: abstain, support the House Republican, or support the House Democrat.
-While Mebane and Sekhon (2002) focus on midterm years, Mebane (2000) has estimated similar models for House elections held during Presidential years.
-While Mebane and Sekhon (2002) find support for the balancing theory, it explains only a small part of the midterm gap.
+and the turnout decision.6 While Mebane and Sekhon (2002) find support for the balancing theory, it explains only a small part of the midterm gap.
 They also show that the policy preferences of voters in midterm years move away from the policy preferences of the President's party's but that there is a similar pattern for non-voters, casting doubt on the surge and decline hypothesis.
 Finally, they show that the midterm gap can be explained by the policy preferences of midterm voters moving away from the President's party and towards the opposition party.
-However, the authors do not quantify the contribution of this factor towards explaining the midterm gap, and their analysis cannot provide an explanation for why the policy preferences of voters move in this manner.
+While Mebane and Sekhon (2002) focus on midterm years, Mebane (2000) has estimated similar models during Presidential years.7